 - $71.4 million for providing support for older Australians who temporarily relocate from residential aged care facilities to live with their family during the pandemic.

-Other Areas for Funding:
+Other Areas of Funding:

 - $10.3 million in the Aged Care Workforce Council.
 This will build a workforce with the required skills, attitudes & flexibility to provide high quality consumer‑focused care to older Australians.